Skip to content

 Value syncing avoids the overhead of full work item creation while keeping context in sync.

 Step 3.
-If selecting “Sync all information”
+If selecting “Sync values of lookup fields with a flow”

 1. No matching lookup flow or draft exists

-2. If a matching lookup flow draft exists
+2. If a matching lookup flow exists

 Step 4.
 If mapping manually, match values